yum-chen/wasm-rust/ReadMe.md

-# WasmRust — Rust-to-WebAssembly Compiler
+# WasmRust

-**WasmRust** is a research-driven, production-oriented Rust-to-WebAssembly compilation system.
-It aims to make **Rust truly WASM-native**, not merely a language that targets WebAssembly.

-WasmRust extends Rust through **minimal, evidence-based compiler and library enhancements**, closing gaps in binary size, compilation speed, component interoperability, and host friction — all while preserving Rust’s safety guarantees.

-> **Core Principle:**
-> WasmRust = rustc + WASM specialization, not a new language.
+> Native Rust for Systems, GC-Ready Rust for WebAssembly

+## Overview

+**WasmRust is not just "Rust → WASM tooling."**
+It represents a **systems-grade Rust specialization** that treats **WebAssembly as a first-class target machine**, not merely a secondary compilation backend.

+> **Native Rust for systems.
+> GC-ready Rust for WebAssembly.**

+WasmRust maintains full compatibility with **standard Rust semantics, tooling, and ecosystem**, while enabling **WASM-native execution models** — including future **WasmGC** support — without requiring a new language or a fork of Rust.

 ---